Sérgio Santos (footballer, born 1994): Philadelphia Union

 On 14 December 2018, signed with Philadelphia Union competing in Major League Soccer.
 The signing was completed for approximately $500,000 transfer fee and as a TAM-level player.
 After a slow start due to injuries, Santos scored his first two goals for the Union on May 5 versus New England Revolution in a 6–1 victory.
 Santos would finish his first season with four goals and one assist.

 While the 2020 season was disrupted by COVID-19 pandemic, Santos found his footing with the Union scoring the first goal of the season against Los Angeles FC.
 In October during a top of the table match-up, Santos scored his first professional hat trick against Toronto FC (the fourth in Union history); earning him MLS Player of the Week honors.
 The season would end with the Union earning their first trophy in club history, the 2020 Supporters' Shield, leading the team with eight goals.

 FC Cincinnati

 On 8 July 2022, Santos was acquired from the Philadelphia Union by FC Cincinnati, joining the club in exchange for $300,000 in allocation money, with an additional $625,000 dependent on performance-based metrics or contract conditions being met.
 Philadelphia will receive a percentage of a future trade if Santos is traded to another MLS club.
 Santos was waived by Cincinnati on 22 August 2025.

 Houston Dynamo

 On 2 September 2025, Santos joined Houston Dynamo with a club option for 2026.
 Houston declined his contract option following the 2025 season.

+Atlanta United

+On 18 February 2026, Santos was signed by Atlanta United for the 2026 season.